X of Swords: Failure of the Resurrection Protocols

-The gathering of swords
+The Gathering of Swords

-Polaris (Lorna Dane) acts as a medium and delivers the list of swords and cryptic hints about the chosen champions of Krakoa.
+Polaris acts as a medium and delivers the list of swords and cryptic hints about the chosen champions of Krakoa.
 Magik is the first one to rise to the occasion.

-Wolverine and Arakki mutant Solem are sent to a Hell-like dimension to reach legendary bladesmith Muramasa, and ask him to forge new blades for the tournament.
-Solem gets both of the new Muramasa swords, but yields one to Logan on a yet unrevealed price.
+Wolverine and Arakkii mutant Solem are sent to a Hell-like dimension to reach legendary bladesmith Muramasa, and ask him to forge new blades for the tournament.
+Solem gets both of the new Muramasa swords, but yields one to Logan in exchange for a favor.
 Storm travels to Wakanda to request permission to borrow an ancient relic from the Royal Family: a mystical sword named Skybreaker, made of vibranium and previously wielded by a legendary Wakandan king.
-Due to the Royal Family's refusal, Ororo is forced to steal it only to face her ex-husband T'Challa, before leaving the country.
+Due to the Royal Family's refusal, Ororo is forced to steal it only to face her ex-sister in-law Shuri, before leaving the country.

-In Krakoa, Cypher (Doug Ramsey) shares his worries with Warlock and the Living Island, while training under Magik for the upcoming tournament.
+In Krakoa, Cypher shares his worries with Warlock and the Living Island, while training under Magik for the upcoming tournament.
 Meanwhile, the Quiet Council decides to take a different approach instead of sending a mutant with little battle experience: they agree to send Mister Sinister and his Hellions on a secret mission to sabotage the contest.

-Young Cable, Jean Grey and Cyclops travel to the S.W.O.R.D space station and Cable activates it with his sword "Light of Galador".
+Young Cable, Jean Grey and Cyclops travel to the S.W.O.R.D. space station and Cable activates it with his sword, the Light of Galador.
 The trio soon discovers that an extradimensional army known as the Vescora massacred the station's occupants.
 After dealing with this threat, young Cable joins the other swordbearers.

-In Otherworld, siblings Betsy Braddock (the new Captain Britain) and Brian Braddock trick regent Saturnyne into forging the Starlight Sword, while also getting the Sword of Might.
+In Otherworld, siblings Betsy Braddock (the new Captain Britain) and Brian Braddock (Captain Avalon) trick Saturnyne into forging the Starlight Sword, while also acquiring the Sword of Might.

-Still reeling from the betrayal of his sons, Apocalyse reminisces about the time he lost his wife Genesis and children, the First Horsemen, when Okkara was split into two islands.
-Soon after, he asks Gorgon to accompany him to Egypt in order to retrieve his own sword (a khopesh) for the upcoming tournament.

-In Arakko, the First Horsemen begin to assemble its forces for the upcoming tournament, all the while revealing underlying tensions among themselves and between a few of the major players of Krakoa's side.
+Still reeling from the betrayal of his children, Apocalyse reminisces about the time he lost his wife Genesis and children, the First Horsemen, when Okkara was split into two islands.
+Soon after, he asks Gorgon to accompany him to Egypt to retrieve his own sword (a khopesh) for the upcoming tournament.
+In Arakko, the First Horsemen begin to assemble their forces for the upcoming tournament, all the while revealing underlying tensions among themselves and between a few of the major players of Krakoa's side.

 Accommodation in Otherworld

 After the chosen Swordbearers of Arakko and Krakoa travel to the Otherworld, they are welcomed by Saturnyne.
-Both parties intermingle and try to discover each other's secrets and weaknesses before the main event: Apocalypse encounters his former wife Genesis who reveals the story of her banishment while Storm shares a dance with the Horseman of Death.Marauders #14.
-Marvel Comics.
+Both parties intermingle and try to discover each other's secrets and weaknesses.
+Apocalypse encounters his former wife Genesis, who reveals the story of her banishment while Storm shares a dance with the Horseman of Death.